 He began his studies of Buddhism with Shohaku Okumura Roshi in 1994 and was ordained in 2013.
 He continues to practice and study under Okumura Roshi’s guidance and organize opportunities for zazen practice and dharma study in the Midway neighborhood of St. Paul.
 You can find more information on those activities at the Leaf of Grass Zen website.

 In 2002 Doan relocated to Paris to study with François Rabbath.
 His work with Rabbath has been ongoing since then.
-In 2009 Doan received the Rabbath Institute: the Teaching Diploma in 2009, and the Performance Diploma in 2015.
+Doan has received both diplomas awarded by the Rabbath Institute: the Teaching Diploma in 2009, and the Performance Diploma in 2015.